virtualagc/virtualagc/Tools/disassemblerAGC/README.md

     workflow.sh Solarium055 --block1 --hint=BMN1@UNAJUMP --skip=GOGETUNB

-### Baseline Retread 44 and DAP Aurora 12
+### Baseline Retread 44, Retread 50, and DAP Aurora 12

-DAP Aurora 12 is the BLK2 variant of Block II, and is not yet supported.
-However it works pretty well if simply treated as normal Block II, with the biggest problem being that ~30 erasable variables in block E5 are mistakenly discovered in banks E3 or E7 instead.
-In other words, it could be used in a pinch as-is, though it will obviously be better once BLK2 is correctly supported:

     workflow.sh Aurora12        --blk2 --hint=UNAJUMP@MISCJUMP --hint=MISCJUMP@INDJUMP \
                                 --hint=PDVL@PDDL --hint=JACCESTR@JACCESTQ

-The same comments apply more-or-less to Retread 44, which can be processed using the same switches as for DAP Aurora 12.
+Retread 44 can be processed using the same switches as for DAP Aurora 12.
+So can Retread 50, except that we have no binsource file for it, but rather a bin file, so the command reads instead

+    workflow.sh Retread50 --bin --blk2 --hint=UNAJUMP@MISCJUMP --hint=MISCJUMP@INDJUMP \
+                                --hint=PDVL@PDDL --hint=JACCESTR@JACCESTQ

 ### Baseline Sunburst 37